varity-app/lablr/frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+The frontend will proxy API requests to the backend running at [http://localhost:8000](http://localhost:8000).
+If the backend is not currently running, be sure to start it with `make run-backend`.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\